segmentio/segment-docs/diagram-library/readme.md

 That's it!

-When you need to update it, you can reopen the sketch file, make your changes, and re-export.
+When you need to update the images, you can reopen the Sketch file, make your changes, and re-export.

+## Adding new items to the Library

+Contact @sanscontext for instructions. :)